How This Course Works

 If you fail a gate, the system requires you to go back, not forward.
 Failing at the gate costs you a few weeks and a few hundred dollars of ad spend; failing after the build costs founders years and tens of thousands of dollars on something nobody wants.

 Read the overview once.
-Then start at Module 1, Chapter 1.1: Form Your Founding Hypothesis.
+Then start at Module 1, Lesson 1.1: Form Your Founding Hypothesis.
 Come back to this page when you need to see where you are in the full route.

-If you’re not at the idea stage - you’re already building, or paying someone to build for you - see the Already started building? section on the course landing page.
+If you’re not at the idea stage - you’re already building, or paying someone to build for you - see Already started building? below.

 Done when: You have read the full route and know which module to start with.
 Next click: 1.1 · Form Your Founding Hypothesis If blocked: If your idea is too vague to fill the hypothesis blanks, Lesson 1.1’s “If this fails” section shows how to anchor the blanks with real customer complaints from Reddit and G2.